Vaio: Bundled Software

 Sony has been criticized for loading its VAIO laptops with bloatware, or ineffective and unrequested software that supposedly allows the user to immediately use the laptop for multimedia purposes.
 This includes trial versions of Adobe Premiere Elements & Adobe Photoshop Elements with VAIO Media Gate and XMB.
 Sony later offered a "Fresh start" option in some regions with several of their business models.
 With this option, the computer is shipped only with a basic Windows operating system and very little trial software already installed.

 The default webcam software in Vaio notebooks is ArcSoft WebCam Companion.
 It offers a set of special effects called Magic-i visual effects, through which users can enhance the images and videos taken through the webcam.
 It also features a face detection feature.
 Certain other Sony proprietary software such as Click to Disc Editor, VAIO Music Box, VAIO Movie Story, VAIO Media Plus are also included with recent models.
-Those shipped with ATI Radeon video cards feature the Catalyst Control Centre, which enables control of brightness, contrast, resolution etc., and also enables connection to an external display the best laptop.
+Those shipped with ATI Radeon video cards feature the Catalyst Control Centre, which enables control of brightness, contrast, resolution etc., and also enables connection to an external display.